9 Long-Lasting Florals That Aren't Silk

 Going on vacation?
 No need to hire a plant sitter for these hardy blooms.
 Succulents are super trendy, low-maintenance plants that can survive year round in virtually all conditions.
 Plus, a succulent plant often costs less than a single silk flower stem!
 Arrange in sandy soil and place next to a bright, sunny window for best results.

 What if I told you that wreaths look just as great indoors as they do out?
 Work one of these chic floral decorations into your gallery wall, lay them flat on a table for a unique centerpiece or prop on a shelf, mantel or plate rail.
-Make your own from long-lasting materials such as dried flowers, succulents or paper blooms and switch out seasonally as desired.
+Make your own from long-lasting materials such as dried flowers, magnolia leaves, dried boxwood clippings or paper blooms and switch out seasonally as desired.

 Sticks and Stems